 If your business plan involves hiring smart, capable employees, you’ve come to the right place.

 Businesses across the state count on Maryland’s excellent schools to generate workers who excel.
-Nearly 40 percent of Marylanders hold a bachelor’s degree or higher, ranking second in the nation.
+Nearly 40 percent of Marylanders hold a bachelor’s degree or higher, ranking third in the nation.

 The state’s K–12 public school system consistently outperforms those in the other states.
 And Maryland’s 57 accredited two- and four-year colleges and universities include some of the world’s leading academic institutions.